markoch/dev-notebook/README.md

 <a href="https://travis-ci.org/markoch/dev-notebook" title="Build Status"><img src="https://travis-ci.org/markoch/dev-notebook.svg?branch=master"></a>
 </p>

-These daily development notes are published as a small ebook that can be imported to your ebook reader.
-You can place your ebook reader next to your keyboard for a simplified access to your notes.
+The personal development notes are written in Markdown format and are published as an ebook that can be imported to your ebook reader.

+For best experience disable the auto shutdown feature of your ebook reader and place it next to your keyboard to always few your development notes.

 ![Ebook Reader](/doc/images/ebook-keyboard.jpg)
 *Photo by Megafilm on Freepik*